-After high school, I moved to Palm Springs to work at a private golf club where every member owned a home inside the gates.
+After high school, I moved to Palm Springs California to work at a private golf club where every member owned a home inside the gates.
 Each property was a masterpiece — custom-built, full of character and intention.
 That's when it clicked for me: real estate wasn't just an address.
 It was art and lifestyle, all in one.

 How I Work